What is a…

 properly a magistrate or ruler, rather than one who judges in the sense of trying a cause

-This is the name given to those rulers who presided over the affairs of the Israelites during the interval between the death of Joshua and the accession of Saul (Judges 2:18), a period of general anarchy and confusion.
+Judge is primarily the name we give to those rulers who presided over the affairs of the Israelites during the interval between the death of Joshua and the accession of King Saul (Judges 2:18), a period of general anarchy and confusion.
 These are people who Scripture says “judged over Israel.”

 “The office of judges or regents was held during life, but it was not hereditary, neither could they appoint their successors.
 Their authority was limited by the law alone, and in doubtful cases they were directed to consult the divine King through the priest by Urim and Thummim (Numbers 27:21).

-Their authority extended only over those tribes by whom they had been elected or acknowledged.
-There was no income attached to their office, and they bore no external marks of dignity.
-The only cases of direct divine appointment are those of Gideon and Samson, and the latter stood in the peculiar position of having been from before his birth ordained ‘to begin to deliver Israel’.”
+The only cases of direct divine appointment are those of Gideon and Samson, and the latter stood in the peculiar position of having been from before his birth ordained ‘to begin to deliver Israel’.

 For 5 of these judges, we have virtuallyno record at all beyond the bare fact that they were judges—Tola (Judges 10:1), Jair (3), Ibzan, Elon, and Abdon (12:8-15).
-Sacred history is not the history of individuals but of the kingdom of God in its onward progress.
+Sacred history is not the history of individuals, but of the kingdom of God in its onward progress.

 God, the ultimate judge